 - After twenty minutes, I took another sip of the drink and thought it tasted better at room temperature.

-- I named the cocktail The MacNicol, after my family who originated, like Talkiser, from the Isle of Skye.
+- I named the cocktail The MacNicol, after my family who originated, like Talisker, from the Isle of Skye.

 Best wishes now in creating your own cocktails.
 To help you along, here’s a diagram I developed to structure and streamline my personal cocktail composition process.
 I still refer to it regularly in my work and I hope you’ll find it helps yours!

 Angus Burton is the Australian runner-up in Diageo World Class 2012 and has won numerous bartending competitions.
 His passion started with his first bartending gig: blending Ramos Gin Fizzes for friends and family 10 years ago.
-To Angus, cocktails are the ultimate enjoyment of purity through the realisation of experiential theatre.
+To Angus, cocktails are the ultimate enjoyment of purity through the realization of experiential theater.
 Angus writes from Sydney, Melbourne and Brisbane.